matt-cassinelli/rocket-ninja/readme.md

 ## Design notes

-I've tried to use OOP, although some of Phaser 3's methods are not the cleanest to work with.
+I've tried to use OOP, although some items sometimes need access to the global state.

 Where possible, complex code has been seperated into its own classes/files/methods in order to improve readability.